Alejandro Garnacho: Early career

 Born in Madrid, Garnacho joined Atlético Madrid's youth system in 2015 from Getafe.

 Manchester United

 In October 2020, Garnacho joined the Manchester United Academy.
 United paid Atlético a £420,000 fee.
 He signed his first professional contract with the club in July 2021.
 Garnacho came under the spotlight for his solo goal in the FA Youth Cup win over Everton, which was nominated for United's Goal of the Month award for February 2022.
-After being named as an unused substitute for several Premier League matches, Garnacho made his first-team debut for United on 28 April, replacing Anthony Elanga in the 91st minute of a 1–1 draw against Chelsea.
+After being named as an unused substitute for several Premier League matches, he made his first-team debut for United on 28 April, replacing Anthony Elanga in the 91st minute of a 1–1 draw against Chelsea.
 Garnacho won the Jimmy Murphy Young Player of the Year award in May.
 He scored twice in the final of the FA Youth Cup against Nottingham Forest on 11 May, helping United win the competition for the first time since 2011.